frenchja/jaf502/source/_posts/2013-03-11-installing-r-in-linux.markdown

 passes.
 {% endblockquote %}

-Thus, we'll append the CRAN repository to the Debian list, just like we did for Ubuntu:
+Thus, we'll append the CRAN repository to the Debian list to update the available R version, just like we did for Ubuntu:

 ``` bash Installing R in Debian Stable